This piece is part of our Digital Change Agents Series – Bay Area branch.

 Snowflake: Establishing Project Goals When Adopting New Systems

 For Bali, it’s low-hanging fruit when it comes to deciding whether or not to implement SaaS.
 The true question is how will you and your team go about doing it.
-He spoke about best practices for onboarding and going live with new apps at the June installment of Digital Change Agents, a series which brings together business systems professionals across industries and companies for an intimate fireside chat on how they are driving change within their organization.
+He spoke about best practices for onboarding and going live with new apps at the June installment of Digital Change Agents, a series that brings together business systems professionals across industries and companies for an intimate fireside chat on how they are driving change within their organization.
 Attendees not only learn expert advice and actionable insights from some of the most accomplished business systems leaders, but also benefit from growing their network of like-minded professionals.

 For Bali, the #1 goal of IT should be to keep things simple.
 If SaaS makes the process of acquiring software simple, what you do around it should not complicate matters.
 Upon joining the company, Bali therefore structured enterprise technology at Snowflake into three functions: business engagement, integration & analytics, and technical engagement – of which the former two exist almost at a ratio of 1:1.
 One of his first tasks as head of enterprise apps was to oversee the adoption of a procurement product as the company was expanding to multiple regions and would soon have 1,000+ staff.